-We source a new anti backlash ballscrew 450mm long with 16mm diameter from China via ebay which was supplied with top and base bearings.
+We source a new anti-backlash ballscrew 450mm long with 16mm diameter from China via eBay which was supplied with top and base bearings.
 In order to maximise the space on the mill bed we decided to mount the new ballscrew behind the main vertical axis on the mill and make new side plates and rear mounting to hold the ball screw and ball nut.
 The side plates were offset to clear the curved base on the mill.

-Testing fit of new side plate.
+Testing fit of the new side plate.